Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-Tiamat’s smile falls upon you granting you the following benefits:
+Tiamat’s smile falls upon you.

 * You sprout small leathery wings granting you a fly speed equal to your walking speed.
 * You lose sunlight sensitivity.